Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 --

 - **Checked exceptions** are reported during compilation, because the compiler checks for the them and crashes if they are not _handled_.
-Thus, any program that compiles has been programmed to gracefully handle any checked exceptions.

 --

-- **Unchecked exceptions** are reported during execution.
-The compiler does not check for the them so it is possible the developers haven't created any code to _handle_ them, and so the program may crash if they occur during runtime.
-They are usually the result of poor programming.
+- **Unchecked exceptions** are reported during execution and are not checked by the compiler.
+- It is possible the developers haven't created any code to _handle_ them, and so the program may crash if they occur during runtime.

 --

-- **It is wrong** to think of exceptions as being errors. **Errors**, in Java, are catastrophic failures that result from factors outside the control of the program, such as running out of memory.
-Like unchecked exceptions, they cause the program to crash.
+- **It is wrong** to think of exceptions as being errors.
+-  **Errors**, in Java, are catastrophic failures that result from factors outside the control of the program, such as running out of memory.
+-  Like unchecked exceptions, they cause the program to crash.

 ---